Harvey John

-The results of Harvey John’s inaugural Diversity & Inclusion Survey are on their way.
+The results of Harvey John’s inaugural Diversity & Inclusion Survey are out.

 Thank you to the 700+ of you who took part earlier this year.
 The premise behind conducting the survey was to gain a better understanding of current diversity and inclusion issues in the accountancy, tax & treasury and legal professions, and their impact on businesses and firms throughout the UK.